ProCon 2021 FAQs

 JCC Excellence Showcase

-Visit ehibitors in their “virtual booth,” attend a presentation, or book one-on-one appointments to learn more.
+Visit our vendors in their “virtual booths,” attend a presentation, or arrange one-on-one appointments to learn more.

-What sponsorship and exhibitor opportunities will ProCon offer?
+What sponsorship and vendor opportunities will ProCon offer?

-For information about sponsorship and exhibitor opportunities, contact Annette McCann, director of development.
+For information about sponsorship and vendor opportunities, contact Annette McCann, director of development.